10 Ways to Stay on Top of the Ever-Changing Gift Basket Landscape

 The way to send clients running to your competitors is to offer clients the same sausage and chocolates you always purchase from suppliers.
 While such buying is in your comfort zone, you’ll soon not be comfortable with slow sales.
 Broaden your inventory through attending trade shows and reviewing industry publications.
 New products will freshen your designs and sales.

 Look at other cultures

-There’s nothing more interesting than seeing how designers in Asia, Africa, and Europe create stunning designs that wow their clients (U.S., too, if you’re located outside of America).
+There’s nothing more interesting than seeing how designers in Asia, Africa, and Europe create stunning designs that wow their clients.
+This is true about U.S. designs, too, if you’re located outside of America.
 Ideas begin to flow when you consider their techniques.
 Best of all, you don’t have to travel to other countries.
-Search online to find gift basket designs created by industry colleagues.
+Search online to find gift basket designs created by industry colleagues in other nations.

 Subscribe to clients’ publications

-One thing to do this year is broaden your gift basket, design, and target marketing ideas, and thankfully the process is not difficult.
-Ask your clients for names of publications in their industry that they read as well as learn why those publications are vital to their professional success.
+One thing to do this year is broaden your gift basket, design, and target marketing ideas.
+Thankfully, the process is not difficult.
+Ask your clients for names of industry publications that they read.
+Also, learn why those publications are vital to their professional success.
 Research the subscription qualifications online to attempt to get your copy.
-Your goal is to learn more about clients’ industries in order to market to prospects in similar industries.
+Your goal is to learn more about clients’ industries in order to broaden your marketing.

 See the bigger picture